MicrosoftDocs/bing-docs/bing-docs/bing-web-search/tutorial/csharp-ranking-tutorial.md

 }
 ```

-The `rankingResponse` JSON object ([documentation](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-web-api-v7-reference#rankingresponse)) describes the appropriate display order for search results.
+The [rankingResponse](../reference/response-objects.md#rankingresponse)) describes the appropriate display order for search results.
 It includes one or more of the following, prioritized groups:

 - `pole`: The search results to get the most visible treatment (for example, displayed above the mainline and sidebar).
 - `mainline`: The search results to display in the mainline.